hardmooth/wikidpad2markdown/README.md

 # wikidpad2markdown
 Transforms wikidpad pages to markdown syntax.
+Also planned to upload pages to confluence cloud.

 [wikidPad](https://wikidpad.sourceforge.net/) is an open source wiki-like notebook.
 As it is not actively developed since 2018 this script helps to migrate to other wiki tools using [Markdown](https://markdown.de/)